Fonkarts/Angular_poke_app/README.md

-# Angular_poke_app
+#Angular_poke_app

-A basic pokemon app made with @angular/cli.
-More details soon.
+This is a basic Pokemon App, made with @angular/cli 15.0.1 More details coming soon.